NetworkGradeLinux/mion/docs/building-images.rst

 machine.
 Many platforms may be booted in multiple ways (local boot from flash memory vs remote boot via tftp for instance) and a system profile may be used to specify a boot mechanism.
-Additionally, an image may run under different virtualisation methods on a given platform and a system profile may be used to specify the chosen method.
+Additionally, an image may run under different virtualization methods on a given platform and a system profile may be used to specify the chosen method.
 In each case the system profile will ensure that the correct build artifacts are produced to match how the image will be used.
-As system profiles are orthogonal to machine selection, consistent boot or virtualisation methods may be enforced across multiple platforms.
+As system profiles are orthogonal to machine selection, consistent boot or virtualization methods may be enforced across multiple platforms.

 The following system profiles are provided in this release: